China Launches Direct Flights To Serbia - UrduPoint

 China Launches Direct Flights To Serbia

-BELGRADE, (UrduPoint / Pakistan Point News - 17th Jul, 2022 ) --:China's Hainan Airlines launched direct flights from China to Serbia on Saturday, as a welcome ceremony was held at the Belgrade Nikola Tesla Airport.
+BELGRADE, (UrduPoint / Pakistan Point News - 18th Jul, 2022 ) --:China's Hainan Airlines launched direct flights from China to Serbia , as a welcome ceremony was held at the Belgrade Nikola Tesla Airport.

 "We will be able to attract even more tourists and businessmen from China, which will bring China even closer to Serbia," said Serbian President Aleksandar Vucic, who attended the ceremony with several officials.